 After the completion of the 1500 Hour program, the graduate receives a diploma.
-Special recognition certificates for extra abilities and accomplishments in Permanent Waving, Hair Coloring, Chemical Relaxing, Quick Service Techniques and Attendance are given.

 REQUIRED LEVELS OF ACHIEVEMENT

 Students must achieve a 75% grade average in each monthly grading period, or be able to achieve that average at the end of a sixty-day warning period.